Why Do Dogs Leash Bite?

 5. Leash correction.

-Leash corrections did not work well on my dog.
-It only caused him to fight back, and escalate his leash biting behavior.
-Leash corrections are difficult to implement, and can be risky especially when not properly applied.
+Leash corrections did not work well for Sephy.
+It only caused him to fight back and escalate his leash biting behavior.
+Leash corrections are difficult to implement and can be risky, especially when not properly applied.

 6. Desensitization exercises.